rvesse/airline/docs/guide/practise/workshop.md

     System.exit(result.getCommand().run());
 ```
 Assuming successful parsing we can simply call `getCommand()` on our `result` and then invoke its `run()` method since all our commands implement a common interface.

+Alternatively we could have just called `parse(args)` which would return either the parsed command, throw an exception or return `null` depending on the user inputs and the parser configuration.

 {% include slide-end.md %}
 {% include slide-start.md %}